Kevin Harvick ends 65-race drought with 6th win at Michigan | Times Leader

 Harvick’s No. 4 Ford pulled away from Bubba Wallace and the rest the field following a restart with 35 laps to go at the FireKeepers Casino 400.
 The Stewart-Haas Racing driver took advantage of clean air, helping him coast to his 59th victory, including five wins since 2018 on the two-mile oval in the Irish Hills region of southern Michigan.

-Harvick had not won since claiming a on Sept.
+Harvick had not won since claiming a NASCAR Cup Series postseason race on Sept.
 19, 2020, at Bristol Motor Speedway.

 “It’s been a while,” he acknowledged.
 “Michigan has been a great place for us.”